Tunneling runs your app code locally on your machine via the Forge CLI and Cloudflare.

 changes to the code.

-with non-UI functions, such as
+When running forge tunnel with non-UI functions, such as

-custom UI resolvers and
+Custom UI resolvers and

 web triggers, any changes to your source